Judgement of Paris Amphora

 The Judgement of Paris Amphora (amphore du Jugement de Pâris) is an Attic black-figure belly amphora dating to about 575–550 BC.
 It is named after the mythological scene of the Judgement of Paris shown on one side.
 The vase is attributed to the London B 76 Painter, an anonymous Athenian vase-painter active in the early Archaic period, and is now in the Musée des beaux-arts de Lyon (inventory E 581-c).

 History and provenance

 The amphora was produced in Athens in the second quarter of the 6th century BC, during the early phase of Attic black-figure vase-painting.
 Its shape and decoration identify it as an Attic black-figure belly amphora of type B, a form used for both storage and display.
 The exact archaeological find-spot is unknown.

 The amphora entered the collections of the Musée des beaux-arts de Lyon in 1923 as a gift from the industrialist Joseph Gillet.
-It is kept in the museum’s Department of Antiquities under the inventory number E 581-c and is regularly used in educational programmes on Greek myth and imagery.
+It is kept in the museum's Department of Antiquities under the inventory number E 581-c and is regularly used in educational programs on Greek myth and imagery.